 Prior Learning Assessment and Recognition

-The PLAR application is designed to grant credit towards supervised experiential learning hours and/or projects based on the qualified applicant’s knowledge and learning, as demonstrated through prior coursework, paid work or volunteer experiences.
+The PLAR application is designed to grant credit towards supervised experiential learning hours and/or projects based on the qualified applicant’s knowledge and learning, as demonstrated through prior coursework, paid work, or volunteer experiences.
+PLAR is separate from credit transfer.
+Credits transferred from post-secondary colleges or universities are handled by the Office of the Registrar.

 GRE scores are not required.